Has started inflatin'.

 - While U2 have never used actual pyrotechnics, when your stages look◊ like◊ THIS◊, you don't need 'em.

-- Similarly, David Bowie's Diamond Dogs Tour (1974) and Glass Spider Tour (1987) received a lot of hype for their huge sets.
-The former's set was so expensive that the cost figured into the choice to dispense with it halfway through the tour, and the latter's set was seen as over-the-top even by the standards of The Eighties.
+- Similarly, David Bowie's Diamond Dogs Tour (1974) and Glass Spider Tour (1987) each received a lot of hype for their huge sets.
+The former's set was so expensive that the cost figured into the choice to dispense with it halfway through the tour.
+The latter tour, with its mega-set combined with an eccentric dance troupe and stage antics that included Bowie flying about at one point, was seen as over-the-top even by the standards of The '80s.

 - Just take one look at the "Famous Last Words" music video by My Chemical Romance.
 Wow.